alikingravi/personal-expense-calculator-vue/README.md

-# meemoneez
+# Introduction

-> This is meemoneez project
+> This is a Vue.js project which is built using vue-cli.
+It is a simple application which makes calls to a backend microservice (personal-expense-calculator) and retrieves data for a particular user's monthly expenses and displays it in beautiful charts.
+Highcharts have been used for this implementation.

 ## Build Setup